fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 - Laura B. DeLind, “Transforming Organic Agriculture into Industrial Organic Products: Reconsidering National Organic Standards,” 198--208.

 ### Apr 15
+NO CLASS!

 {% include alert.html class='danger' title='DUE: Executive Summary' text="
 Submit an [executive summary](exec-summary-guide) that addresses this question: How does the history of food and technology help us understand the future of organics?
-There is NO RIGHT ANSWER.
+As always, there is NO RIGHT ANSWER, only more or less informed ones based on our readings.
 I'm interested in how much you can bring the course to bear on this question, however you choose to do that.
 "%}

 ## 14: GMOs